-Today, having recognised the many critical benefits of moving IT services to the Cloud, savvy business owners are embracing the global shift to Cloud-based technology models.
+Today, having recognised the many critical benefits of migrating to the Cloud, savvy business owners are embracing the global shift to Cloud-based technology models.
 In today’s fast-paced and highly competitive business environment, businesses can no longer afford to rely on legacy infrastructure which is expensive to maintain and increasingly risky from a security point of view.
 Indeed, new and streamlined Cloud services enable every business to become more agile, responsive, secure and adaptive in the face of ongoing digital disruption.

 When migrating to the Cloud, however, business owners, managers and leaders need to be aware of the potential risks involved – and take specific steps to mitigate these risks.
 Too often, services are migrated without this awareness, and without professional assistance – which can have disastrous consequences.
 For example, businesses can suffer data loss, which usually occurs because the business failed to implement regular backups.
 (Rule #1 one: Always backup your data!)

 Another major risk is a failure in business continuity or prolonged ‘downtime’ because the internet connection is insufficient or doesn’t have adequate failover capability.
 This can shut down the business entirely because the data is now in the Cloud – and unreachable – due to the lack of a robust connectivity solution.

 Preparation is Key

 To begin with, it’s important to note that the risks associated with Cloud migration are precisely the same as those associated with installing a new server.
 The following elements significantly mitigate these risks: using an experienced project manager; developing, documenting and following well-structured policies; and utilizing qualified IT engineers.
 Once the technical work is out of the way many businesses forget about another key ingredient: training.
 Don’t wait until the last minute and send staff youtube links.
 Rather prepare for the training upfront and make sure it’s engaging enough to get buy-in.